Patagonia: Torres del Paine Full O Circuit

 Day 7 Grey Glacier

 This morning is free for you to relax and recharge after yesterday’s monumental hike.
-After lunch, your guides will brief you on today’s route and the extra gear needed.
-Take a Zodiac boat across the lake until you reach the west side of Grey Glacier.
-When you arrive ...
+After lunch you have the option to enjoy the Grey Glacier hike, your guides will brief you on today’s route and the extra gear needed.
+Take a Zodiac boat across the lake until you re...

 Day 8 Grey Lake

 After breakfast, head to the northeast side of Lake Grey.
-Here, you’ll have the opportunity of exploring the icebergs and the Grey Glacier by kayak.
-Your trip leaders will provide a thorough safety briefing and introduction to the gear and then you’ll be on your way, ...
+Here, you’ll have the option of exploring the icebergs and the Grey Glacier by kayak.
+Your trip leaders will provide a thorough safety briefing and introduction to the gear and then you’ll be on your way, windi...

 Day 9 French Valley